sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ---

 # Creating a project
 Elixir projects can be created using Mix.
-Mix is a build tool that provides tasks for creating, compiling, testing our application, managing its dependencies, and more.
+Mix is a handy tool that manages a good portion of the boilerplate code required for kickstarting our first project, as well as the creation of the required files to compile it and run it in a breeze.
+There are other methods for compiling and running Elixir files such as `iex` or directly with `elixir`, but we won't be covering those here.
+Mix also introduces handy tools for testing our application and managing its dependencies.

 To create a new project called `project_1`, we can open a new PowerShell session, and include the following: